Nevada Month-to-Month Lease Agreement

 Nevada landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Landlord and Emergency Contact Disclosure – Nevada leases must contain the name and address of the landlord or authorized agent, plus a phone number for an emergency contact located within 60 miles of the rental property.
+• Landlord and Emergency Contact Disclosure – Nevada leases must give the name and address of the landlord or authorized agent, plus a phone number for an emergency contact located within 60 miles of the rental property.

 • Late Fee Disclosure – Nevada only enforces late fees which are disclosed and agreed in the lease.

 • Move-In Checklist – Landlords must provide tenants with a move-in checklist to take inventory of existing property damage before move-in.
+This helps ensure accurate deductions upon move-out.

 • Right To Display American Flag Notice – Nevada leases must disclose the tenant’s right to display a United States flag for personal use, on a pole, staff, or in a window.